sheu-1/floral/README.md

    supabase db push
    ```

-### 4. Set Up Stripe
+### 4. Set Up Paystack

-1. Create a Stripe account at [stripe.com](https://stripe.com)
+1. Create a Paystack account at [paystack.com](https://paystack.com)
-2. Get your publishable and secret keys from the Stripe dashboard
+2. Get your publishable and secret keys from the Paystack dashboard
-3. Set up webhooks (see Webhook Setup section below)
+3. Configure your webhook URL for payment verification

 ### 5. Environment Variables